JackKaiXing/lightman/readme.md

 # LightMan

-code and notes for personal practice
+code and notes for personal practice of cross-platform using opengl

 ## Resources